-Our latest feature in our Growth Mindset Stories and Science looks at both anecdotal and experimental evidence behind the importance of mindset.
+Our latest feature in our Growth Mindset Stories and Science blog series looks at both anecdotal and experimental evidence behind the importance of mindset.
 We look at key moments from the career of musician Ed Sheeran and tennis champion Novak Djokovic, as well as research on neuroplasticity and the link between growth mindset on grades and mental health.

 Story #1: Ed Sheeran

 Musician Ed Sheeran’s album ‘X’ has sold over 10 million copies.
-He is arguably one of the most recogniseable artists of his generation.
+He is arguably one of the most recognisable artists of his generation.
 However, it wasn’t always plain sailing for Ed.
 Early on in his career, he struggled to find his voice.

 The video below is quite revealing.
 As well as how he sounded when he started his career, it is also interesting to note what he says about the importance of hard work and persistence.
 (N.B.
 There is a little bit of bad language in the video, so please take this as your warning :)